Dropped Head Syndrome – Isolated neck extensor myopathy

 When we start looking at the most recent research papers surrounding treatments for cervical spine realignment, we often find ourselves reading a lot of new research on cervical spine surgery procedures.
 Non-surgical treatments for cervical spine realignment are, for the most part, fewer and far between.
 There is a rush in medicine to surgically correct cervical spine abnormalities including the loss of the natural cervical spine curve.

-What if you were told surgery should be strongly considered?
-Or is it the only option?
+What if you were told surgery should be strongly considered for dropped head syndrome?
+Is it the only option?

 Researchers say fusion surgery should not be considered for some kyphosis patients